Based in Victoria, BC, Canada, since 2010 our activities include:

 - Publishing our own books.

-- Self-publishing workshops (see below).
+- Self-publishing workshops (on hold until 2026).

 Why is Self-Publishing Important?